Introduction: The SAP Migration Paradox

-An ECC-to-S/4HANA migration is more than a technical upgrade; it is a fundamental change in how enterprise data is governed, validated, and used.
+An ECC to S/4HANA migration is more than a technical upgrade; it is a fundamental change in how enterprise data is governed, validated, and used.

 Organizations invest significantly in migration tools, conversion strategies, and testing.
 However, in large SAP programs, outcomes depend less on data transfer methods and more on effective data governance before migration.